bnnyng/garden/content/Limits and accumulation points.md

 ---
-# Limits in general metric spaces
+# In general metric spaces

 >[!example] Definition: Accumulation point
 >Given any set $E \subset X$, a point $x \in X$ is an **accumulation point** if for all $\epsilon > 0$, there exists $y \in E$ such that $y \neq x$ and the distance metric has $d(x,y) < \epsilon$.
 That is, for all $\epsilon > 0$,